Lynzaddy/pointonenav-wp-content/to-do.md

 -   Check the sections in Solutions (padding)
 -   Check padding on slider when built
 -   Transparent header, add class to new component hero image (it's always white, never transparent)

+## Questions

+-   On Figma, the inactive carousel on the homepage looks like dots now in Figma.
+We had dashes before.